Peter Cartwright (revivalist): Politics and anti-slavery views

-Author of Autobiography of Peter Cartwright: The Backwoods Preacher
+Autobiography

 From his Autobiography of Peter Cartwright: The Backwoods Preacher, published in 1857, Cartwright described his conversion in his own words:

 Death

 Cartwright died, near Pleasant Plains, Sangamon County, Illinois, on September 25, 1872.

 Memory

 A Virginia Historical marker honors Cartwright, near his birthplace.
 Kentucky's Adairville marks his boyhood home.
 An Illinois Historical marker honors Cartwright in Sangamon County, near his home and grave.

 The present Cartwright Church began in 1824, as a class in the Cartwright home.
 In 1838, Cartwright donated land and $300 toward the construction of a log chapel where the congregation worshipped until 1853.
 By that time, the church had grown so much that it had to divide into two congregations.
 One moved two miles west and built the Bethel Methodist Episcopal Church (which was torn down in 1953).
 The other moved into the new village of Pleasant Plains, Illinois and constructed the current building in 1857.
 Two additions have been made, but the sanctuary is nearly the same as during Cartwright's time.